-Indigenous cultures also recognize mental "illness," and understand the need to wait-often a period of months industrialized societies may be considered a positive transformative experience in other cultures.
-View the trailer at: crazywisefilm.com
+Indigenous cultures also recognize mental "illness," and understand the need to wait-often a period of months or even years-for transformational experiences to settle into a more expansive state that can greatly benefit the community.

 Support is often channeled, interpreted, and guided by the services of a spiritual guide, mentor, or shaman.
 This approach is profoundly different from Western cultures in which the experience of madness is medicalized and suppressed, leading to isolation and confinement.